the practical kitchen

 easy crusty overnight cheddar jalapeno bread

-This easy-to-make cheddar jalapeño no-knead bread relies on time to develop gluten, strength, and flavor.
-It bakes up with a crunchy, floury crust that cracks open unpredictably inside of a Dutch oven.
+This easy-to-make cheddar jalapeño no-knead bread relies a long overnight rise to develop gluten, strength, and flavor.
+It's loaded with cheddar cheese, fresh jalapeno peppers, and bakes up with a crunchy, floury crust that cracks open unpredictably inside a Dutch oven.

 a cheddar jalapeno bread cut in half and stacked on top of each other.

 No-knead bread is exactly what it sounds like.
-Bread dough that requires no kneading to develop gluten and flavor.
+Bread dough that requires no kneading to develop strength, structure, and flavor.
 No folding, no punching down, nothing.
-Just stir the ingredients together to form a shaggy dough and let it sit at room temp for 18 hours.
+Just stir the ingredients together to form a shaggy dough and let it sit at room temperature for 12-18 hours.

-Once it rises, you dump it out onto a lightly floured surface, shape it into a rough oval as best you can, and bake it in a Dutch oven.
+Once it rises, you dump it out onto a floured surface, shape it as best you can, and bake it in a Dutch oven.

 A close up of the crust of a golden brown, flour-dusted loaf of cheddar-jalapeno no-knead bread.
 It's loosely wrapped in a white kitchen towel with a red stripe and is on a marble countertop.